Soteriology: Sufism

 The focus on fanāʾ in Sufi thought, sometimes let to a dismissal on both paradise and hell as means of salvation, which often went hand in hand with a rejection of the present world.
 The prospect of paradise and fear of hell would distract the Muslim too much from devotion to God.
 Instead, one should throw away both worlds (al-takhalli min al-kawnayn) and focus solely on the reality behind them.

 These Sufis considered the true meaning of hell to be separation from and heavenly bliss to be the union with God.
 An example of the typical Sufistic exclamation can be seen from Rabia of Basra:"O Lord, if I worship You out of fear of hell, burn me in hell, andif I worship You in the hope of paradise, forbid it to me.
 However, if I worship You for Your own sake, do not deprive me of Your eternal beauty!"

 Another radical rejection of paradise and hell can be found by Bayazid Bastami.
 He describes paradise as yet another veil, occupying people with temporal bliss rather than God.
 In his own mystical ascension, remniscient of Muhammad's Journey through the heavens, he describes the visions of paradise as nothing but another worldly distraction; the true goal of his quest is meeting God.
 By doing so, he also makes critical remarks about the inhabitants of the paradise, stating that "those who are in paradise are not in God" and "let them be fooled", because, once in paradise, they will realize that they are veiled from the greatest pleassure, which is meeting God.
 As such, he also dismisses hell's punishment as meaningless and even threats hell, if hell should torment the damned too harshly, he would reveal to them that "paradise is a game for children", easing their suffering by alleviating their disappointment of not having entered heaven.

 Similarly, al-Shibli responded then asked about hell, that "fire and hell are but sugar in comparison with being separated [from God]."
-Al-Niffari proclaimed that entering hell would be the ultimate test for the Sufi, because once entered, "the Fire would be extinghuished", but paradise would be populated only by "slaves".
+Al-Niffari proclaimed that entering hell would be the ultimate test for the Sufi, because once entered, "the Fire would be extinguished," but paradise would be populated only by "slaves".
 Once in hell, all worldly and intellectual properties will be burned until only union with God remains.